Skip to main content

 • Will this help me reduce my carbon footprint and positively impact my environment?

 Get clear on your personal goals.
 Going over all the pros and cons before designing a solar system will help you get the best return on your solar investment.
-And as an added bonus, you’ll make yourself a lot happier in the long run by avoiding the dreaded buyer's remorse.
+As a bonus, you’ll make yourself a lot happier in the long run by avoiding the dreaded buyer's remorse.

-Evaluating the energy efficiency of your home before investing in solar energy is important too.
+Evaluating your home's energy efficiency before investing in solar energy is important.
 This may not be high on your “honey-do” list, but you may be surprised at what you can uncover in energy losses.

-Here are the important factors to take into account when evaluating your home for wasted energy:
+Here are the key factors to take into account when evaluating your home for wasted energy:

 Why?